suncoast-devs/handbook/lessons/cs-what-is-null/index.md

 title: What is `null`?
 ---

-In addition to the other value types we've discussed, integers, strings, etc. there is another type we should mention.
+There have been many value types we've discussed; integers, strings, etc. there is another type we should mention.

-This is the `null` value.
-A value of `null` means the absence of a value.
+This is the `null` value which means the absence of a value.
 Normally we don't directly write the `null` value when programming but it is sometimes returned by methods we use in order to indicate the lack of a result.